elastos/Elastos.Hive.DevDocs/manual/source/api.rst

 - files APIs are used to interact with virtual file system.
 - In files APIs context, it must associate a uid to distinguish different filesystems.

+About parameters:

+- Type: Json data type only.
+- Required:
+    - yes: permanent
+    - no: optional
+    - Reserved: Reserved for future use

 Index
 -----